Gigaspaces/xap-docs/site/content/xap/12.2/started/examples_quick_start.markdown

 {{%/tabs%}}

 {{%note "Note..."%}}
-Running `TwitterPopularTags` example requires you to pass {{%exurl "Twitter app tokens" "https://apps.twitter.com/"%}} as arguments.
+Running the `TwitterPopularTags` example requires you to pass {{%exurl "Twitter app tokens" "https://apps.twitter.com/"%}} as arguments.
 {{%/note%}}

-### Python examples
+### Python Examples

-You can run Python examples with
+In addition to the above, you can run Python examples using the following command:
 {{%tabs%}}

 {{%tab Linux%}}